 Mad Hatter’s (Gin &) Tea Party, Tampa

 If you’re ready to go down a rabbit hole this summer, check out the new Mad Hatter’s (Gin &) Tea Party at the Palmetto Club in Lithia, just outside Tampa.
-The 90-minute immersive adventure drew rave reviews from more than 50,000 partiers in Los Angeles, Chicago, Miami, and London, and now it’s Tampa’s time to get in on the fun.
+The 90-minute immersive adventure drew rave reviews from more than 50,000 partiers in Los Angeles, Chicago, Miami, and London, and now it’s Tampa’s time to get in on the fun in Florida in July.
 The party begins July 7 and will be held Thursday through Sunday nights through August 14.

 Space Adventure, Miami